Cataract Center

 Standard Monofocal Lens

 This is a single focus lens that provides clear vision at one distance.
 This lens is often covered by insurance and provides clear vision if a patient does not have astigmatism.
-Patients who choose this lens for distance often need to wear reading glasses after surgery unless monovision is performed.
+Patients who choose this lens for distance typically need to wear reading glasses after surgery unless monovision is performed.
 With monovision the dominant eye is set for distance and the non-dominate eye is set for near.
 Patient who have done this in the past with contact lenses or with prior LASIK will sometimes choose this option.
 Although there is some loss of depth perception with monovision, many patients tolerate it very well.

 Toric Lens

 Astigmatism is when the cornea is shaped like a football instead of a basketball.
 This causes the vision to be blurred at near and in the distance.
 A shadow image, loss of clarity, and even double vision can occur if the astigmatism is not corrected.
-A toric lens has astigmatism built into it and therefore can be placed into the eye to correct the corneal astigmatism.
+A Toric lens has astigmatism built into it and therefore can be placed into the eye to correct the corneal astigmatism.
 This lens is an excellent choice for patients with astigmatism and can provide clear distance vision or monovision if a patient desires.

 Multifocal Lens